StateSmith/tutorial-3/flashlight/README.md

 ## Interact With The State Machine 🌍
 Now that we've generated the state machine JavaScript code, let's interact with it.
 Open `index.html` with a web browser.
+You may need to refresh the page in your browser to see the changes.

 You should now be able to use the `INC` and `DIM` buttons to control the laser flashlight.